-The Company's investments have been classified and accounted for as available-for-sale securities.
+The Company's marketable securities have been classified and accounted for as available-for-sale securities.
 Fixed income securities consist of U.S. Treasury securities, U.S. government agency securities, corporate debt, and commercial paper.
 The specific identification method is used to determine the cost basis of fixed income securities sold.
-These securities are recorded on the condensed balance sheets at fair value.
-Unrealized gains and losses on these securities are included as a separate component of accumulated other comprehensive income.
+These securities are recorded on the condensed consolidated balance sheets at fair value.
+Unrealized gains and losses on these securities are included as a separate component of accumulated other comprehensive income (loss).
 The cost of investment securities is adjusted for amortization of premiums and accretion of discounts to maturity.
 Such amortization and accretion are included in other income, net.
 Realized gains and losses and declines in fair value judged to be other-than-temporary, if any, are also included in other income, net.
 The Company evaluates securities for other-than-temporary impairment at the balance sheet date.
 Declines in fair value determined to be other-than-temporary are also included in other income, net.
-The Company classifies its investments as short or long term primarily based on the remaining contractual maturity of the securities.
+All available-for-sale securities are considered available to support current operations and are classified as current assets.